Machine Learning Models for Nitrogen Footprint Reduction

 3 Machine Learning Models Ready Within 2 Months

-Within two months, the Customer received three ML models (XGBoost, RNN, and LSTM) for identifying complex dependencies between gas turbine operating conditions and their nitrogen emissions.
-The Customer appreciated the comprehensive approach of our data scientist and his dedication to tailoring the models to the turbine data peculiarities.
+Within two months, the Client received three ML models (XGBoost, RNN, and LSTM) for identifying complex dependencies between gas turbine operating conditions and their nitrogen emissions.
+The Client appreciated the comprehensive approach of our data scientist and his dedication to tailoring the models to the turbine data peculiarities.

-The Customer proceeded to deploy all three ML models in its IT infrastructure to continue nitrogen emissions research and reduce the nitrogen footprint of its gas turbine solutions.
+The Client proceeded to deploy all three ML models in its IT infrastructure to continue nitrogen emissions research and reduce the nitrogen footprint of its gas turbine solutions.